nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

    After removing these groups, the super user created during the security server installation is a member of only one UI privilege group: `xroad-securityserver-observer`.
 This group allows read-only access to the admin user interface and provides a safe way to use the UI for checking the configuration status of the slave security server.
 Since admin UI users are UNIX users that are members of specific privilege groups, more users can be added to the read-only group as necessary.
 Security server installation scripts detect the node type of existing installations and modify user group creation accordingly so as to not overwrite this configuration step during security server updates.

    For more information on user groups and their effect on admin user interface privileges in the security server, see the  Security Server User Guide \[[UG-SS](#13-references)\].

+   Note that API keys configured to master will be replicated to the slave, and there is no automated way of limiting those to `xroad-securityserver-observer` privilege group.
+See next item for more details.
+10. Note about API keys and caching.
+   If API keys have been created for master node, those keys are replicated to slaves, like everything else from `serverconf` database.
+   If these keys are not limited to `xroad-securityserver-observer` privilege group, they can be used to try and change server configuration.
+   These API calls will fail, since slave database is in read-only mode.
+To avoid this, slave REST API should only be used for operations that read configuration, not updates.

+   Furthermore, API keys are accessed through a cache that assumes that all updates to keys (e.g. revoking keys, or changing permissions) are done using the same node.
+   If API keys are changed on master, the changes are not reflected on the slave caches until the next time `xroad-proxy-ui-api` process is restarted.
+   To address this issue, you should restart slave nodes' `xroad-proxy-ui-api` processes after API keys are modified (and database has been replicated to slaves), to ensure correct operation.

+   Improvements to API key handling in clustered setups will be included in later releases.

-10. It is possible to use the autologin-package with slave nodes to enable automatic PIN-code insertion, however the autologin-package default implementation stores PIN-codes in plain text and should not be used in production environments.
+11. It is possible to use the autologin-package with slave nodes to enable automatic PIN-code insertion, however the autologin-package default implementation stores PIN-codes in plain text and should not be used in production environments.
 Instructions on how to configure the autologin-package to use a more secure custom PIN-code storing implementation can be found in [autologin documentation](../Utils/ug-autologin_x-road_v6_autologin_user_guide.md)

 The configuration is now complete.
 If you do not want to set up the health check service, continue to [chapter 6](#6-verifying-the-setup) to verify the setup.